 Edale House B&B is located in the historic village of Parkend which is in the heart of the Forest of Dean and is surrounded by open access Forestry Commission woodland.
 A cricket ground sits in the centre of this friendly, welcoming community with a shop and café and a pub on either side.
 Parkend is a popular destination for walking, cycling and bird watching.
-RSPB Nagshead nature reserve, which is next door to Edale House B&B, is an excellent base to watch the local wildlife including deer and wild boar.
+RSPB Nagshead nature reserve, which is next door to Edale House B&B, is an excellent base to watch the local wildlife including deer and wild boar, as well as birds, butterflies and other insects.
 For steam train enthusiasts there is also Parkend Station, which is one end of the line for the Dean Forest Railway, with the other in Lydney.

 Located between the Forest towns of Lydney and Coleford, Parkend is within easy reach of many tourist attractions and other facilities available in the Forest and the adjoining Wye Valley.
 Please see our Attractions page for more on things to do and see in the Forest of Dean.

 Parkend is a charming village and benefits from two excellent pub restaurants within walking distance.
 Edale House B&B is next door to the charming Woodman pub and restaurant and The Fountain is a short walk away.
 There is also a café at Dean Forest Cycles in Parkend and within a short driving distance you also have a wide range of pubs, restaurants and cafes.

 The Forest of Dean in Gloucestershire sits between the rivers Severn and Wye and provides an intriguing blend of history and landscape beauty.
 Originally the hunting preserve of kings and later the site of intensive mining and quarrying, the Forest has now reclaimed its own to create an area of stunning woodland, rocky outcrops and industrial archaeology offering a wide range of tourist facilities.